- 1 How Do People Injured in Accidents Find Lawyers?

 How Much Does It Cost to Retain a Personal Injury Claim?

 We used to spend an average of 3-4 hours signing up accident clients including travel time and time meeting with the client.
-Figuring 10 hours of work to settle a case for an average of $60,000, which means your time is worth $6,000 per hour and it will cost you $18,000-$24,000 just to sign up an accident case.
+Figuring 10 hours of work to settle a case for an average of $60,000, means your time is worth $6,000 per hour and it will cost you $18,000-$24,000 just to sign up one accident case.

 If you send a paralegal or investigator to sign up potential new accident clients instead of sending a lawyer, your cost will be less but still expensive and diverts valuable employee time away from working on cases.

 Some law firms insist on sending a lawyer to meet with potential new injury clients while some law firms will send either an attorney or paralegal, depending on who is available.